Sierra Skye Teases Fans In Dangerously Sexy Bikini: ‘Want More?’

 While men were posting their thoughts about the snap, women also wrote that their goals were to have a body like Skye’s.
 Some asked the stunner to share her fitness routine with them.

 Skye has no qualms about showing off her body in risqué outfits.
 While most of the photos in her Instagram feed show her posing in bikinis, she occasionally does wear more clothing.
 And she looks just as good in those outfits as she does any swimwear.
+Fans seems to agree as the Instagram sensation has amassed four million followers since she joined the platform.

 To help stay in shape, Skye works out, but she also watches what she eats and tries to eat healthy most of the time.
 In a YouTube video, she said that she does an hour of cardio in the gym six days a week.
-In addition to that, she also works out with a personal trainer three times a week.
+In addition to that, she works out with a personal trainer three times a week.

 Her hard work has definitely paid off, as most of her photos reveal.